Finding array item combinations for large arrays is complex

 Starting point

-By "array item combinations" I'm referring to my blog post from yesterday: Finding all possible combinations of array items in JS.
+By "array permutations" I'm referring to my blog post from yesterday: Generating array permutations with all lengths in JS.

 Here's the code: